20 Must-Know Divorce and Family Law Terminologies

 It is the non-custodial parent's right to visit and spend time with their child(ren).

 Although divorce lawyers are there to help you understand all such legal terminology, a little research with go a long way to help you better craft your case and follow proceedings.
-Whether you’re filing for a divorce, alimony, or child custody, 123 Divorce Dallas Company is there to fight in your corner.
+Whether you’re filing for a divorce, alimony, or child custody, the law firm is there to fight in your corner.
 Talk to our team of family court lawyers today to discuss your case and explore the options.
 Fill out our contact form and we will get back to you, shortly.
 You can also call us at 214.599.9979.